 10 Things You Should Know About Your Parent's Finances

-What would happen if you had to suddenly take over management of a parent's money and finances?
-If a parent becomes incapacitated, someone has to take over paying bills and managing their money.
-It happens to many caregivers.
+What would happen if you had to suddenly take over management of your parent's finances?
+If a parent or your spouse were to fall ill or become incapacitated, someone has to take over paying bills and managing their money.
+It happens to many families.
 Are you prepared?

 It's better to have all the information you need before mom or dad can no longer take care of their finances.